Acupuncture

 Menopause

-Jo will take your medical history, read your pulses, may examine the site of your symptoms, and look at your tongue.
-Your individual treatment plan will be based on your state of health and lifestyle.
+Your individual treatment plan will then be based on your state of health and lifestyle.
 Jo will then decide which combination of points is right for your whole body as well as your symptoms.

 Sometimes acupuncture needles are inserted for just a second or two, or you may be left to rest for a while before the needles are removed.
 The needles are so fine that most people don’t feel them being inserted.
 It is normal to feel a mild tingle or dull ache as Jo adjusts the needle.
 Many people feel deeply relaxed during the treatment.
 Jo will offer to stay in the room whilst the needles are in and sometimes do other treatments if she feels it is appropriate for the situation.